 Guide to the Fear and Greed Index →How to pick a bank that works for you

-Are you happy with your bank, or is it time for a change? →5 Easy Ways to Take Control of Your Personal Finances by Kiara Taylor of Ascend
+5 Easy Ways to Take Control of Your Personal Finances by Kiara Taylor of Ascend

 An annuity is a type of insurance contract in which the insured (you) and the insurer (insurance firm) agree that the insurer will pay you either on a regular basis or one-time disbursements to you as a payout for your contributions.
 Usually, people utilize an annuity as a retirement income source.